waltermaffy/waltermaffy/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Computer Vision AI software
+- 🔭 I’m currently working on AI software and MLOps
-- 🌱 I’m currently learning LN, Go, Rust
+- 🌱 I’m currently learning Rust and Go
-- 🧑‍💻 I’m looking to collaborate on satoshi based P2P social applications
+- 🧑‍💻 I’m looking to collaborate on Lightning Network apps
-- 🤔 I’m looking for help with Bitcoin jobs
 - 💬 Ask me about Bitcoin
 - 📫 How to reach me: https://twitter.com/wmaffy
 - ⚡ Lightning Address: [wallyyy@ln.tips](wallyyy@ln.tips)